-As described in Section 14.1 Minimum Threshold for Chronic Lowering of Groundwater Levels, the SOKR GSAs have committed to mitigating potential impacts of dewatering on domestic wells that may occur as a result of SGMA implementation by establishing an Impacted Well Mitigation Program, to be developed as part of GSP Implementation.
-Further details regarding the potential elements covered by such a program and its current status of development are provided below.
+As described in Section 14.1 Minimum Threshold for Chronic Lowering of Groundwater Levels and consistent with the human right to water specified under CWC §106.3(a)179, the Arvin GSA and Wheeler Ridge-Maricopa GSA have committed to mitigating potential impacts of dewatering on domestic wells that may occur as a result of SGMA implementation by establishing an Impacted Well Mitigation Program within their respective management areas, to be developed as part of GSP implementation.
+Such a program will provide a potential remedy to well owners that are demonstrably unreasonably impacted by groundwater conditions, as defined within the policy.